CameronCoding/Voter-ID-Laws/README.md

 * [source 1] (https://www.usa.gov/voter-id)
 * [source 2] (https://ballotpedia.org/Voter_identification_laws_by_state)

 My current map is just a basic visualization and upon making it I realized I would rather make a slippy map that can be interacted with.
-This way states can be visualized more easily, I can provide more information when a user interacts with the state, and so in.
+This way states can be visualized more easily, I can provide more information when a user interacts with the state, and so on.
 That being said, this is not reflective of what the final product will be.
 (If you are reading this at a time where there is an interactive map then please disregard this statement.)

 * Final map will be interactive
 * Final map will not be grayscale